stevedanomodolor/navigation.ros.org/configuration/packages/smac/configuring-smac-hybrid.rst

   ============== ===========================

   Description
     Goal heading mode enum string to plan goal with multiple orientation.
-Options are "DEFAULT", "BIDIRECTIONAL" and "ALL_DIRECTION
+Options are "DEFAULT", "BIDIRECTIONAL" and "ALL_DIRECTION" With default mode, the planner will plan the goal with the orientation of the goal pose as is untill node.
+With the "BIDIRECTIONAL" mode, the planner will plan the goal with the orientation of the goal pose and with orientation 180 degree offset from the goal pose orientation.
+For "ALL_DIRECTION" mode, the planner will plan the goal with the orientation of the goal pose and all the possible orientation based on the angle quantization bins.
+For both the "BIDIRECTIONAL" and "ALL_DIRECTION" mode, the planner returns the path with the minimum cost.

 Example
 *******